leosum1/Capstone-DataScience/README.md

-The Coursera Data Science Specialization Capstone project from Johns Hopkins University (JHU) allows students to create a usable public data product that can show their skills to potential employers.
+ne The Coursera Data Science Specialization Capstone project from Johns Hopkins University (JHU) allows students to create a usable public data product that can show their skills to potential employers.
 Projects are drawn from real-world problems and are conducted with industry, government, and academic partners.
 For this capstone, JHU is partnering with SwiftKey (http://swiftkey.com/en/) to apply data science in the area of natural language processing (NLP).

 The objective of this project is to build a working predictive text model.
 The data we will be using is from a corpus called HC Corpora (www.corpora.heliohost.org).
 A corpus is body of text, usually containing a large number of sentences.
 [1] The readme file at http://www.corpora.heliohost.org/aboutcorpus.html contains the details on the available corpora.